rrovetto/Ontology-Development-Guidelines/README.md

 - Use abstract distinctions and structuring relations, e.g., category vs. instance, class vs. member, class and subclass, broader & narrower, etc.

 ### 10. Symbolically Formalize
-- Develop semi-formal or formal logical definitions.
-	- You may translate the intended meaning or natural language definitions into, e.g., first-order logic for precision.
-- Chose or create a formalism that is computable.
+- Select or create a formalism/implementation language that is computable.
+Select or create an ontology editor tool with a built-in artificial language.
+- Consider also translating the natural-language definitions and knowledge statements into symbolic logic definitions, e.g., in first-order predicate calculus (FOL).
-- Translate the natural language meanings into the chosen formal language, or use your chosen ontology editor tool’s language.
+- Translate the natural language meanings into the chosen formalism, or use your chosen ontology editor tool’s language.
 - Formal definitions may use the labels to better foster automation.

-### 11. Collect or create a test dataset.
+### 11. Collect or Create a Test Dataset.
 Apply the ontology to that data.
 - Before deployment into actual use-cases or operational data owned by stakeholders or others, collect or create test data to test and validate the functionality, goals, and utility of the ontology.
 This will serve to identify any bugs (technical problems or limitations).
 - Apply or use the ontology to that test data by using supplemental tools (See Stage 5): run any reasoner to test for functionalities such as classification, correct inference, etc.